ibfeibgkwsd/Housing/README.md

 This project studies annual house-price growth across U.S. metropolitan areas from 2005 through 2024.
 It asks how house-price appreciation relates to household growth, the composition of the existing housing stock, housing-unit growth, and lagged vacancy.

 The analysis is descriptive rather than causal.
-In particular, household formation, construction, vacancy, and house prices can all affect one another; the regressions therefore document conditional associations, not the effects of a policy intervention.
+In particular, household formation, construction, vacancy, and house prices can all affect one another; the regressions therefore document conditional associations.

 ## Data used in the report